 • a new definition of ‘Local Jobs First’

-• new provision allowing the Minister to set requirements to use a specified amount of local uniform and personal protective equipment (PPE)
+• a new provision allowing the Minister to set requirements to use a specified amount of local uniform and personal protective equipment (PPE)

 Changes from 1 July 2026